ednussi/thesis_public/README.md

 cd thesis_public
 python run_baseline.py
 ```
-Script assum,es you have a gpu
+Script assumes you have a gpu

 On a Titan X expirement runs for ~6 hours